Dokkedal/dcm2reg/docs/source/basic_usage.rst

 The next part of the conversion is handled by the script ``conversion_filewriter.py``.
 This function takes the excel file written by the previous function as input and from this converts to nifti files.
 The function requires a modalitylist and a list of regions of interest supplyed from the user.
-Furthermore the user can specify which flagged patients the function should include when writing to nifti files.
+Furthermore, the user can specify which flagged patients the function should include when writing to nifti files.
 This is specified using the boolean variables: ``includered, includeorange, includeyellow``.
 The nifti files will be outputted to the directory ``targetdir``.